-Electric distribution systems are evolving to meet rising power demand, increased grid complexity, and expectations for improved reliability and resilience in the wake of frequent climate events.
-ADI Analytics helps utilities, grid operators, investors, and technology providers assess market trends, evaluate investment opportunities, and plan and implement distribution system modernization.
+Electric distribution systems are evolving to meet rising power demand, increasing grid complexity, and growing expectations for improved reliability.
+ADI Analytics helps utilities, grid operators, and technology providers assess market trends, evaluate investment opportunities, and plan modernization strategies.
+We provide the technical fluency and market fundamentals necessary to navigate the energy transition and position for success in a decentralized landscape.

-The distribution segment of the power value chain is responsible for delivering electricity from substations to end users.
-As the final link between generation and consumption, distribution systems are facing unprecedented challenges.
-Electrification of homes, transportation, and small businesses is driving higher and more variable loads.
-At the same time, distributed energy resources (DERs), electric vehicles, and smart devices are increasing grid complexity and requiring more responsive and flexible distribution networks.
+The distribution segment is responsible for delivering electricity from substations to end users.
+As the critical link between generation and consumption, these networks are facing unprecedented challenges from the electrification of transportation and heat, driving higher and more variable loads.

 How ADI helps